fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - // snippet(110)
 - New subsection: 'Sprungantwort von nicht schwingungsfähigen, proportional wirkenden Strecken zweiter Ordnung'

-- // manually added (8)
-- There is a class: 'set of real numbers'
-- 'set of real numbers' 'is subset of' 'set'.
-- There is a class: 'set of complex numbers'
-- 'set of complex numbers' 'is subset of' 'set'.

 - // snippet(111)
 - There is an if-then-statement: